-In a shock turn of events in 2018, corduroy leapt out of the old-folks’ home and onto the runway.
+In a shocking turn of events in 2018, corduroy leaped out of the old-folks’ home and onto the runway.
 As a result, we’ve seen everything from tailoring to trainers reimagined in this unlikeliest of materials, opening the traditionally uncool fabric up to a new and much younger audience.

 Now corduroy is for everyone, not just your old high-school geography teacher, grumpy socialists or the kind of character Jeff Goldblum played in the nineties.